oleksandrsirenko/cloud-native-foundations/solutions/argocd/cd_with_argocd.md

 - `vagrant ssh` - next go to the vagrant shell
 - `curl -sfL https://get.k3s.io | sh` get k3s with one command in vagrant environment (inside the shell) see details on [k3s.io](https://k3s.io/)
-- check nodes `kubectl get no` if get error like permission denied need to configure the `/etc/rancher/k3s/k3s.yaml` or use `sudo su` - a command to perform as a superuser.
+- check nodes `kubectl get no` if get an error like permission denied need to configure the `/etc/rancher/k3s/k3s.yaml` or use `sudo su` - a command to perform as a superuser.

 **Notes**:

-- `kubectl config view` - to view a configuration of cluster
+- `kubectl config view` - to view a configuration of the cluster
 - `shutdown -h now` - to stop the Kubernetes cluster, as the root user

-## Solution: Deploy application using ArgoCD
+## Solution 5.1: Deploy the application using ArgoCD

 To [install ArgoCD](https://argoproj.github.io/argo-cd/getting_started/#1-install-argo-cd) use following commands inside the vagrant shell:

 - `kubectl create namespace argocd`
 - `kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml`

-Then check pods according to the created argocd namespace (You can see five runnig containers and their status):
+Then check pods according to the created argocd namespace (You can see five running containers and their status):

 - `kubectl get po -n argocd`